Bayesian kernel machine regression-causal mediation analysis: Data analysis

 \subsection{Models}

-We modeled the effect of co-exposure to As, Mn and Pb on BL via a BKMR mediator model (\ref{P2:medmodel}).
-To model the joint effect of the metal mixture and birth length on neurodevelopment, we fit a BKMR outcome model (\ref{P2:outmodel}) with all three metals, age at BSID-III testing and birth length in the kernel function.
-We fit both models with and without component-wise variable selection.
-We graphically examined the relationship between the metal mixture, child's age and birth length and the relationship between the metal mixture and birth length on the neurodevelopment.
+We modeled the effect of co-exposure to As, Mn and Pb on birth length via BKMR mediator model (\ref{P2:medmodel}), where $\bE_M$ did not include any variables.
+To model the joint effect of the metal mixture and birth length on neurodevelopment, we fit a BKMR outcome model (\ref{P2:outmodel}) with all three metals, age at BSID-III testing and birth length in the kernel function ($\bE_Y$ only included age at BSID-III testing).
+We examined the relationship between the metal mixture on birth length and the relationship between the metal mixture, child's age and birth length on neurodevelopment.

-We simulated counterfactuals to estimate the NDE, NIE, and TE for a change in the raw exposures from $\bz^*=(As_{.25}=0.56 \mu$g/dL, $Mn_{.25}= 4.72 \mu$g/dL, $Pb_{.25}= 1.15 \mu$g/dL), all metals set at their corresponding 25$^{th}$ percentile, to $\bz=(As_{.75}= 1.58 \mu$g/dL, $Mn_{.75}= 17.80 \mu$g/dL, $Pb_{.75}=2.42 \mu$g/dL), all metals set at their 75$^{th}$ percentile, when age at testing was set at its 10$^{th}$ percentile of 24.6 months and its 90$^{th}$ percentile of 31.0 months.
-We also calculated the CDEs for a change in exposure from $\bz^*$ to $\bz$ when birth length was set to its 10$^{th}$ percentile of 44cm, median value of 46cm, and 75$^{th}$ percentile of 48cm, fixing age to 24.6 and 31.0 months.
-We estimated the mediation effects individually for the models fit with and without variable selection and compared these results to the effects estimated by (1) the linear method including an age at testing by Mn interaction, (2) the linear method without an age at testing by Mn interaction, and (3) the traditional method.
+We simulated counterfactuals to estimate the NDE, NIE, and TE for a change in the raw (untransformed) exposures from $\ba^*=(As_{.25}=0.56 \mu$g/dL, $Mn_{.25}= 4.72 \mu$g/dL, $Pb_{.25}= 1.15 \mu$g/dL), all metals set at their corresponding 25$^{th}$ percentile, to $\ba=(As_{.75}= 1.58 \mu$g/dL, $Mn_{.75}= 17.80 \mu$g/dL, $Pb_{.75}=2.42 \mu$g/dL), all metals set at their 75$^{th}$ percentile, when age at testing was set at its 10$^{th}$ percentile of 24.6 months and its 90$^{th}$ percentile of 31.0 months.
+We also calculated the CDEs for a change in exposure from $\ba^*$ to $\ba$ when birth length was set to its 10$^{th}$ percentile of 44cm, median value of 46cm, and 75$^{th}$ percentile of 48cm, fixing age at testing to 24.6 and 31.0 months.
+We used three dimensional scatterplots to verify there are observations in the multivariate exposures space to justify these values of $\ba^*$ and $\ba$ for our data application.

+We estimated the mediation effects using both BKMR-CMA and BKMR-CMA-VS and compared these results to the effects estimated by (1) the linear method including an age at testing by Mn interaction (motivated by our BKMR analysis), (2) the linear method without an age at testing by Mn interaction, and (3) the traditional method.
 For methods 1-3 listed above, we included child's age at the time of the Bayley Scale administration and a child's age squared when modeling children's neurodevelopment.